ANXIETY DISORDER AND DISABILITY BENEFITS – LISTING 12.06

 If you need assistance applying for disability benefits, then you should hire an attorney to help you with your case.
 At Cannon Disability Law, we help you apply for benefits.
-We also help you appeal an SSA denial.
+We also help you appeal any SSA denial you receive.
 You only have 60 days to appeal a denial from the SSA.
-So, don’t delay calling our office.
-You do not want to miss the deadline.
+So, don’t delay in calling our office.
+You do not want to miss the appeal deadline.
 In fact, we can answer your questions over the phone at no cost to you.
 We will give you advice on how to appeal an SSA denial.

 It is always our goal to win disability benefits for our clients.
 In order to win your case, you will need mental health treatment.
 Seek help from a counselor.
-Also, get mental treatment from a psychologist.
+Also, get mental health treatment from a psychologist.
 Have your psychiatrist prescribe medications.
 If you don’t have health insurance, then go to the free and low cost mental health sources on this website.
-We have won over $100 million in ongoing and back due benefits for our clients.
+We have won over $100 million in ongoing and back due SSD benefits for our clients.
 Put our experience to work for you.
 Hire the Cannon Disability Law legal team.